ritvikrao/public_systems_projects/Lab6_Allocators/part2/README.md

 **Discuss** with your partner how many 'sbrk' system calls you see (they will show up as 'brk'), and write your answer below.

 **Write a 1-2 sentence answer here:**
+After the program begins, there are 24 brk calls, 3 for each malloc.
+For each malloc call, there are two brk calls with NULL arguments and 1 brk call to a memory address.

 ## Lab Deliverable